 The Battle isn’t over yet

 1978 was the year the 4G63 was born; here we are 37 years later still introducing new parts for this motor.
-We rarely get any more 4G63’s to work on these days because they are a 20+ year old platform, we are mostly doing Porsche and GTR, but because of almost 20 years of racing these buckets, we’ve still got so much “unfinished business” with this iconic engine, that we can be producing new parts for another 10 years.
-Yes there is that many drawings hand sketches, ideas, and solutions being thrown around here every day during our meetings.
+We rarely get any more 4G63’s to work on these days because they are a 20+ year old platform, we are mostly doing Porsche and GTR.
+Because of almost 20 years of racing these buckets, we’ve still got so much “unfinished business” with this iconic engine that we can be producing new parts for another 10 years.
+Yes there are that many drawings, hand sketches, ideas, and solutions being thrown around here every day during our meetings.
 Magnus is all about dreaming big and making it happen.

 It’s a Necessity

 Here at Magnus we have been at the storefront of building race engines for the past two decades.
 When we say that we have done it all, we mean it, we have been through it all.
 Fortunately for the automotive enthusiast’s research and development being done by parts manufactures has been moving at such an unbelievable pace for the past decade and as engine and tire technology begin to reach new heights, the amount of G-force an engine experiences has increased dramatically.
 It has increased to the point where limitations to the factory engineered oil systems are being reached.
 With these limitations being reached a factory oiling system is no longer an option, as a matter a fact a Dry Sump system has become a necessity.